 Whenever you have an agreement between two parties to provide a service, function, or product, you should have a contract.
 Not only will this protect you and your organization, it will also aid in documenting a clear understanding of the agreement for both parties.
 Students are not permitted to enter into contracts or to sign contracts.
-Please stop by 201 Wilson Commons and speak with your advisor anytime a contract is needed for a program or event.
+Please speak with your primary advisor when a contract is or maybe needed for a program or event.

 The following are some specific DOs and DON'Ts to keep in mind:

-- Do use the Standard Engagement Agreement available from your advisor in Wilson Commons Student Activities
+- Do use the Standard Engagement Agreement available from your primary advisor.

-- Do use the official W-9 tax form available from your advisor in Wilson Commons Student Activities
+- Do use the official W-9 tax form available from your primary advisor.

-- Do consult with your advisor prior to contacting a performer, agent, or vendor
+- Do consult with your primary advisor prior to contacting a performer, agent, or vendor.

 - Do use a contract for all paid and unpaid speakers, performers, musicians, DJs, artists, businesses, caterers, vendors, and organizations with whom you make an agreement.
 This assures accurate understanding and fulfillment of expectations for both parties.